mwcorley79/MPL/README.md

 </ol>

 <hr>
-<b>Option 1: Building the Project targets with CMake from the command line (these steps apply to both Windows and Linux) </b>
+<b>Option 1: Building the Project targets with CMake from the command line -- Debug and Release Mode  (these steps apply to both Windows and Linux) </b>
 <ol>
   <li> Open of a command terminal (bash in Linux) and (cmd.exe Windows) </li>
   <b> Building Debug Mode </b>